dipshanadh/30-days-of-clg-askmitra/src/pages/blogs/day1-types-in-js.md

 > In JavaScript everything is an object

 This is a **wrong** misconception.
-The primitives are not objects !
-And they don't have any methods too, but still behaves as if they do.
+The primitives are not objects!
+And they don't have any methods too, but still, behave as if they do.
 When properties are accessed on primitives, JavaScript **_auto-boxes_** the value into a **wrapper object** and accesses the property on that object instead.
-Autoboxing is the idea of implicitly turning primitive into object when we are to access certain methods that primitives **“appear”** to have.
+Autoboxing is the idea of implicitly turning primitives into objects when we are to access certain methods that primitives **“appear”** to have.

 For example: When we do `let num = 1` and we try to access `num.valueOf()`, the `num` gets autoboxed into a `Number` object and then it calls `Number.prototype.valueOf()` on that object.
 Likewise, when we call a method on a **"string"** primitive, the same thing happens.
-It gets autoboxed into a `String` object, which is attached with a lot of useful prototypical methods such as substring and concat.
+It gets autoboxed into a `String` object, which is attached with a lot of useful prototypical methods such as substring and split.

-### Sub types
+### Subtypes

 -   Object
 -   Function
 -   Array

 **Object**: Object is a collection of properties.
 All JavaScript values, except primitives, are objects.
 Objects are written as `key: value` pairs.
-A **method** is an object property containing a function definiton.
+A **method** is an object property containing a function definition.

-**Function**: Function in JavaScript is an object with additional capability of being **_callable_**.
+**Function**: Function in JavaScript is an object with the additional capability of being **_callable_**.
 Functions are reusable bits of code, which can be used again and again.

 **Array**: An array is a special variable, which can hold more than one similar values: